John Paterson

 This agent fuses SKB and LISE to create channel‑ready touches: email, LinkedIn, first‑call scripts, one‑pager snippets.
 You set tone rules, guardrails, and risk flags.
 The fundamentals of good messaging still apply; see B2B Outbound Sales Playbook.

-Quadshift field note: Staying front of mind, at the right time, with thoughtful, clear, concise and personalized outreach is the name of the game in outbound sales.
+Quadshift field note: We built our own AI outbound system internally.
+It scores and prioritizes acquisition targets, and can generate personalized outreach at scale.
+The same four-part framework described here powers our M&A pipeline.
+Staying front of mind, at the right time, with thoughtful, clear, concise and personalized outreach is the name of the game.

 4) The Traffic Cop: Orchestration and Compliance